• Skip to main content

 Want to know which tour locals would likely recommend for a taste of Iceland?
 It’s the Golden Circle.
 The tour will give you a slice of Icelandic history at Þingvellir, a view of Iceland’s gurgling geothermal activity at Geysir (pictured), and a look at a roaring, powerful waterfall at Gullfoss.

-The sights are classically Icelandic and postcard-perfect in the summer and, best of all, the route is typically driven in one day.
-If you get the chance, check out the Secret Lagoon and the tomato greenhouses and restaurant at Friðheimar, which are near the Golden Circle.
+The sights are classically Icelandic and postcard-perfect in the summer and, best of all, you can easily drive the route in one day.
+If you get the chance, check out the Secret Lagoon, the tomato greenhouses, and restaurant at Friðheimar, which are near the Golden Circle.

 Location: Geysir | Gullfoss Waterfall | Þingvellir National Park | Cost: Free